CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 Note that as our image size is set to 800x800, we generate 640,000 rays in each iteration.
 Also note that a ray is terminated if 1. the ray hit a light source or 2. the ray missed every geometry in the scene.

-When it comes to comparative analysis, we can immediately notice the huge gap in the number of remaining rays between open and closed scenes.
-This is as expected as in an open scene, most of the rays will not intersect with any of the scene geometries and go straight to environment map sampling and get terminated.
+When it comes to comparative analysis, we can immediately notice the significant gaps in the number of remaining rays between open and closed scenes.
+This is as expected as in an open scene most of the rays will not intersect with any of the scene geometries, dive straight to environment map sampling, and get terminated.
 On the other hand, in a closed scene, only a handful of rays that gets directed to the light source are terminated and most of the remaining rays keep bouncing around the scene.
 On average, the stream compaction for our open scene terminated **71**% of rays at each bouce, whereas the stream compaction for our closed scene terminated **27**% of rays at each bounce.

 Naturally, since so many of the rays are terminated for open scenes with stream compaction, the rendering time per frame of an open scene is on average **four** times faster across all number of bounces compared to that of a closed scene.
 This is indeed as expected from the theoretical consideration of our implemetation.